Sony RX10 II Comparison Review

 The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Below are some additional questions and answers concerning some particular features of the RX10 II.

 What type of imaging sensor is used in the Sony RX10 II?

 The camera has a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Sony RX10 II to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Sony equipped the RX10 II with the BIONZ X image processor.